-- The Downeaster (5 daily round trips Portland-Dover-Boston; 2 of which to/from Brunswick) - The Vermonter (Washington, D.C.-New York-St. Albans, Vt., via Claremont)
+- The Downeaster (5 daily round trips Portland-Dover-Boston; 2 of which are to/from Brunswick) - The Vermonter (daily Washington, D.C.-New York-New Haven-Springfield-Claremont-Essex Junction-St. Albans, Vt.)

-During FY17 Amtrak served the following New Hampshire locations:
+During FY18 Amtrak served the following New Hampshire locations: